M47O/openai-backend/README.md

 More than anything, this project was intended so that I could have a template I can quickly manipulate to fit larger full-stack applications that employ the OpenAI API.

-However, I did learn that despite the complexity of OpenAI's platforms and programs, they can easily be interfaced with through simple endpoint-guided APIs.
+However, I did learn that despite the complexity of OpenAI's platforms and models, they can easily be interfaced with through simple endpoint-guided APIs.
 Anyone new to APIs in general should have an easy time manipulating this template to fit their needs should they wish to utilize the OpenAI API.